cjgdev/midi-markdown/docs/cli-reference/repl.md

 ## Description

-The `repl` command starts an **interactive session** for live MML composition, testing, and experimentation.
+The `repl` command starts an **interactive session** for live MMD composition, testing, and experimentation.
 It provides a REPL (Read-Eval-Print Loop) environment where you can:

-- Write MML commands interactively
+- Write MMD commands interactively
 - Define and test aliases on the fly
 - Import device libraries dynamically
 - Inspect compiled events immediately